OWASP/www-chapter-yola/index.md

 ---
 ## Welcome
-Welcome to the OWW Yola chapter under the leadership of Sa'ad Ahmad Sa'ad and Hussaini Aminu Suleiman.
+Welcome to the OWASP Yola chapter under the leadership of Sa'ad Ahmad Sa'ad and Hussaini Aminu Suleiman.

 Yola, meaning 'Great Plain' or 'Vast Plain Land', is the largest city, capital city and administrative center of Adamawa State, Nigeria.
 Located on the Benue River, it has a population of 336,648.
 Yola is split into two parts.The old town of Yola where the Lamido resides is the traditional city but the new city of Jimeta (about 5 km NW) is the administrative and commercial centre.
 Generally the term Yola is now used to mean both.